AntCPLab/OpenCoral/README.md

 `Scripts/mascot.sh tutorial`

-To run a program on two different machines, `Player-Online.x` needs to be passed the machine where the first party is running, e.g. if this machine is name `diffie` on the local network:
+To run a program on two different machines, `mascot-party.x` needs to be passed the machine where the first party is running, e.g. if this machine is name `diffie` on the local network:

-`./Player-Online.x -N 2 -h diffie 0 tutorial`
+`./mascot-party.x -N 2 -h diffie 0 tutorial`

-`./Player-Online.x -N 2 -h diffie 1 tutorial`
+`./mascot-party.x -N 2 -h diffie 1 tutorial`

 The software uses TCP ports around 5000 by default, use the `-pn` argument to change that.